 After 1863 it became quiet around the Lampenhäusl until 1950 the brothers Hans and Sebastian Oberreiter bought it renovated and opened it

 The two brothers and their wives led the fortunes of the lamp house for a good 32 years.
 Thanks to the Grossglockner High Alpine Road, which opened in 1935, the number of guests and visitors increased steadily from 1950 onwards, making it possible to expand the business again and again and build it into an inn.

 In 1982 Günther Oberreiter took over the business from his father Hans and uncle Sebastian and successfully continued it with his wife Maria.
 It was

 continuously modernized and expanded.

 Finally in 2003 Isabella Oberreiter-Nindl unexpectedly got into the situation of taking over the inn.
 Since 2003 she has been managing this together with her husband Josef Nindl and is continuing to expand and modernize the business step by step.
-The current Hotel Lampenhäusl is now managed by the third generation and looks to the future with great joy and innovation, the next generation is already waiting.
+The current "3 star superior" Hotel Lampenhäusl is now managed by the third generation and looks to the future with great joy and innovation, the next generation is already waiting.